• Home

 The Easy Way to Style Your Home with Halloween Decorations

-When you think of Halloween you might think of scary movies, your favorite haunted house, candy, costumes, and trick or treating.
+When you think of Halloween you might think of scary movies, your favorite haunted house, candy, costumes, and trick-or-treating.
 I’m right there with you but, this year was different for me.
 My thoughts were of weddings and babies.
 What?
 Weddings and babies?

 halloween-tray-tree-candle-pumpkin